sushiyade/tp/README.md

 - **Project Tracking**: Keep track of project completion statuses, ensuring you're always aware of your ongoing work.

-Visit our website for details! </br>
+Visit our website for more details! </br>
 (https://ay2324s1-cs2103t-w09-2.github.io/tp/)

 This project is based on the AddressBook-Level3 project